-For foreign companies with share capital, an individual or legal entity has a "significant interest" in the foreign company if the individual or legal entity:

-- i. has an interest in more than 25% of the shares in the foreign company; or - ii. has an interest in one or more voting shares in the foreign company and the total votes attached to that share, or those shares, is more than 25% of the total voting power in the foreign company.

-23 E.g. (a) a company limited by guarantee incorporated under the Companies Act; (b) a variable capital company incorporated under the Variable Capital Companies Act 2018; (c) a company incorporated under the Companies Act that is in liquidation; (d) a trustee that is a legal entity; and (e) a foreign government that is a legal entity, are capable of being a corporate controller of a foreign company.
-A limited partnership registered under the Limited Partnerships Act 2008 and a sub-fund of a variable capital company incorporated under the Variable Capital Companies Act 2018 are not legal entities and hence are incapable of being a corporate controller of a foreign company.

-For foreign companies without share capital, an individual or legal entity has a "significant interest" in a foreign company if the individual or legal entity holds, whether directly or indirectly, a right to share in more than 25% of the capital, or more than 25% of the profits, of the foreign company.

-For all foreign companies, an individual or legal entity has a "significant control" over a foreign company if the individual or legal entity:

-- holds the right, directly or indirectly, to appoint or remove the directors or equivalent persons of the foreign company who hold a majority of the voting rights at meetings of the directors or equivalent persons on all or substantially all matters; - ii. holds, directly or indirectly, more than 25% of the rights to vote on those matters that are to be decided upon by a vote of the members or equivalent persons of the foreign company; or - iii. has the right to exercise, or actually exercises, significant influence or control over the foreign company.
+- 7.3.1 For foreign companies with share capital, an individual or legal entity has a "significant interest" in the foreign company if the individual or legal entity: - (i) Has an interest in more than 25% of the shares in the foreign company; or - (ii) Has an interest in one or more voting shares in the foreign company and the total votes attached to that share, or those shares, is more than 25% of the total voting power in the foreign company. - 7.3.2 For foreign companies without share capital, an individual or legal entity has a "significant interest" in a foreign company if the individual or legal entity holds, whether directly or indirectly, a right to share in more than 25% of the capital, or more than 25% of the profits, of the foreign company. - 7.3.3 For all foreign companies, an individual or legal entity has a "significant control" over a foreign company if the individual or legal entity: - Holds the right, directly or indirectly, to appoint or remove the directors or equivalent persons of the foreign company who hold a majority of the voting rights at meetings of the directors or equivalent persons on all or substantially all matters; - Holds, directly or indirectly, more than 25% of the rights to vote on those matters that are to be decided upon by a vote of the members or equivalent persons of the foreign company; or - (iii) Has the right to exercise, or actually exercises, significant influence or control over the foreign company.